 The benefits for the retailer were an increase in sales and soon these more than outweighed the fees that the credit company charged.
-Fees which helped to make this one of the most profitable financial businesses in the UK.
+The fees that credit card companies charged to shopkeepers, as well as card holders, helped to make this one of the most profitable financial businesses in the UK.

 Expansion Of Credit Card Transactions

 Most forward-looking businesses took on board the ever increasing use of credit cards and many moved quickly to accept credit cards so they could increase sales.
 Generally, as the public have taken up credit cards more and more, retailers have rushed to keep pace.
 However, in the past, some of the larger companies were reluctant to join the new age of credit.

 One of the most reluctant was Marks and Spencer.
 Many people will find it surprising that they did not accept credit card transactions until the year 2000.
 The store did have its own charge card but eventually, due to diminishing sales, they finally lifted the ban on credit cards in the new Millennium.
 It took Aldi, the German retailer, until 2014 to start accepting credit cards.

 These days it would be a brave retailer that refused to accept payments by credit card, and this lucrative financial business looks set to remain a major part of the UK’s financial make up.

 Credit cards have become more and more sophisticated as technology has advanced.
 Read on to find out more.

 The Introduction of PIN Numbers and Advances in Technology